oxypteros/alpha-starter/content/blog/how-to-alpha.md

 +++
+# Content Identity
+title = "How-to Alpha"
+description = "Some thoughts on how to approach Alpha, what to expect, and where to start."

+# Authoring
-draft = false
+author = "oxypteros"
 date = "2025-05-29T13:25:21+02:00"
 lastmod = "2025-07-10T15:11:34+02:00"
-layout = "page"

-title = "How-to Alpha"
-author = "oxypteros"
 license = "CC-BY"

+# Organization
+categories = ["Blog Posts"]
+tags = ["Hugo", "Writing", "Alpha"]
+## Series
-series = "Two Why's and a How" parts = "The How" weight = 4 categories = ["Blog Posts"] tags = ["Hugo", "Writing", "Alpha"]
+series = "Two Why's and a How" parts = "The How" weight = 4

+# Display
+featured = false
 recommended = true

+# Publication Control
-featured = false
+draft = false
+layout = "page"

-# SEO
+# Advanced SEO
-description = "Some thoughts on how to approach Alpha, what to expect, and where to start." seo_type = "BlogPosting" seo_image = "" twitter_username = ""
+seo_type = "BlogPosting"
+seo_image = ""
+twitter_username = ""